digital-cancer-research/open-trial-finder/README.md

 	* it is recommended to run this script daily to ensure all data remain as current as possible
 	* configurable by country according to the country specified in configuration file
 * **TRIAL_MATCH_SHINY.Rmd:**		R Shiny app, provides an interface to query and display trial data
+	* parameters may be passed via URL, for example if linking out from a patient electronic health record